-Eutrophication is the buildup of nutrients in a waterbody, typically phosphorous or nitrogen, that leads to excessive plant and algae growth and poorly oxygenated water.
+Eutrophication is the buildup of nutrients in a waterbody, typically phosphorous or nitrogen, which leads to excessive plant and algae growth and poorly oxygenated water.
 This typically happens due to agricultural and industrial runoff.
 The new project reservoirs would not capture agriculture or industrial runoff, so the only potential source of such nutrient loads at the project will be the Columbia River.
-There is no information on the water quality in Klickitat PUD's intake pool.
-However, continued pollutant and nutrient loading in the Columbia River is expected due to farming activities, industry, and urban and agricultural runoff (Corps et al., 2020).
-The lower Columbia River contains a wide variety of human-sourced compounds, including metals and organic compounds.
+There is no information on the water quality in the intake pool.
+However, continued pollutant and nutrient loading in the Columbia River is expected due to farming activities, industry, and urban and agricultural runoff.
+The Lower Columbia River contains a wide variety of human-sourced compounds, including metals and organic compounds.
 Thus, it reasonable to assume that water quality in the intake pool could contain high levels of nutrients and metals that could build up in the project reservoirs and water quality could degrade overtime.